jathinp2019/wickdzz/work/webdev/REACT/notes/jsx_react.md

 `Note:`
  the `DOM` is used in React applications, but `it isn’t part of React`.
 After all, the DOM is also used in countless non-React applications.
  Methods imported from `react` are only for pure React purposes, such as creating components or writing JSX elements.

+---
+# Component Interaction
+- A React application can contain dozens, or even hundreds, of components.
+- Each component might be small and relatively unremarkable on its own.
+When combined, however, they can form enormous, fantastically complex ecosystems of information.
+- In other words, React apps are made out of components, but what makes React special isn’t components themselves.
+What makes React special is the ways in which components interact.